Dan Hayden

-Dan Hayden (born 1965) is a retired American gymnast.
-Hayden was a member of the 1985 and 1987 World Championships teams.
+Daniel Hayden (born 1965 in Buffalo, New York) is a retired American gymnast.
+Hayden was a United States men's national artistic gymnastics team member and appeared at the 1985 and 1987 World Championships.
 He was a US national champion.
 Hayden competed for Arizona State University and was a collegiate national champion.
-In 1988, he was second at Olympic Trials during the first day of competition but fell to eighth the second day when he twice missed a Kovacs release on the high bar.
-He missed selection to the team and was named an alternate.
+In 1988, he was second at the Olympic Trials during the first day of competition but fell to eighth on the second day when he twice missed a Kovacs release on the horizontal bar.
+He was not selected for the team but was named as an alternate.

 Hayden's twin brother, Dennis, was also an elite gymnast.
 The two own a gymnastics facility in Augusta, Georgia.
 Both brothers were star junior athletes and moved away from home to train.

-Hayden has a skill named after him on high bar: a double layout with a full twist over the bar.
 He was inducted into the USA Gymnastics Hall of Fame in 2004.

+Eponymous skills

+Hayden has one named element on the horizontal bar.